Skip To Main Content

 Apply today for free breakfast and lunch for students while at school.

-Applications are available in English, Spanish, Amharic, Chinese, Korean, and Tingrinya.
+Applications are available in English, Spanish, Amharic, Arabic, Chinese, and Tingrinya.

 Learn More and Apply